WHY SHOULD I REPLACE MY EXISTING HEATING OR AIR CONDITIONING SYSTEM?

 Replacing your old furnace with a new higher-efficiency model but leaving your old mechanical thermostat in place, for example, won’t allow you to enjoy all the efficiency advantages the furnace has to offer.
 Likewise, if you install a new furnace but don’t get a humidifier, the air may seem cooler, forcing you to operate your new system at a higher temperature to be comfortable.
 Plus, you can often save on installation costs if you have several components of your system (for example, a furnace and an air conditioner) replaced at the same time.

-In the spring, Norman Heating & Air Conditioning can typically check a heat pump or air conditioner for all or some of the following:
+In the spring, Norman Heating, Air Conditioning & Plumbing can typically check a heat pump or air conditioner for all or some of the following:

-In the fall, you can expect Norman Heating & Air Conditioning to check your furnace in the following areas:
+In the fall, you can expect Norman Heating, Air Conditioning & Plumbing to check your furnace in the following areas:

 Normal cooling settings are 75 degrees – 80 degrees.
 Normal heating settings are 68 degrees – 72 degrees.
 You should always set your thermostat to the highest possible setting that is comfortable for you in the summer, and the lowest comfortable setting in the winter.
 Setting your thermostat in this way will maximize your energy savings.
 On average, every 1 degree of temperature change is equal to about 1% energy savings.
 For example, changing your thermostat setting from 75 degrees to 76 degrees in the summer could result in savings on your cooling costs.